hydrobeam/website/content/tech/emacs_setup.md

 ### Managing windows

 If you're particularly adept at multitasking, you might enjoy being able to look at multiple buffers at once.
 If so, here are the keybindings you need to know.
-Most of these can be repeated by typing <kbd>.</kbd>, so you won't need to retype the entire command for making small modifications.
+Most of these can be repeated by typing <kbd>.</kbd>, so you won't need to retype the entire command when making small modifications.

 | Keybinding            | Description                                               |